chen-huaying/chen-huaying.github.io/_pages/about.md

 My research focuses on Urban economics, Housing Policies, and Environmental economics.

-I received my MSc Real Estate from NUS Business School and MA Economics from The University of Edinburgh.
+I received my MSc Real Estate from NUS Business School and MA Economics from the University of Edinburgh.